zanelliriccardo/ImageClassification/README.md

 # Image Classification

-Goal: classify images of leafs (like the ones in the example image below), which are divided into categories according to the species of the plant to which they belong.
+Goal: classify images of leafs, which are divided into categories according to the species of the plant to which they belong.
 Being a classification problem, given an image, the goal is to predict the correct class label.

 The problem is a multiclass classification problem.
 Thus, you must provide for each image in the test set the corresponding predicted class.